FH-Potsdam/doing-projection-mapping/docs/heavym-live.md

 #### Loading Syphon Input

 To have input from other sources, e.g. After Effects or Processing you just need to follow the instructions in the [Loading Media section](#loading-media).
-On the media panel on the bottom is a area for Syphon.
+On the media panel on the bottom is a area for Syphon input.
 Select in the little dropdown menu the Syphon server you have already running and hit the play button.
 Now you should have the frames of your external application on your object.
 For further information on using Syphon go to the [Syphon section.](syphon/)

 !!!warning
     Starting the input __without__ having a Syphon server running might crash HeavyM.